-- Mix together and cook on low for 8 hours.
+- Stir to combine and cook on low for 8 hours.

-- The red chili flakes can be left out if you don’t like spicy food.
-It is also perfect to leave the chili out if you need to feed kids.
+- The red chili flakes can be left out of the sauce if you do not like spicy food.
+It is also ideal to leave the chili out of the dish if you need to feed kids.

 - If you need to feed a lot of people, then you can easily just double the recipe.
 You can try only increasing the meat, but you might not end up with enough sauce, so I recommend doubling all the ingredients.

-- You’re able to skip browning the meat if you’re running low on time.
-There shouldn’t be a huge difference, but I recommend doing it if you have the time.
+- You can skip browning the meat if you are running low on time.
+There should not be a massive difference in the end, but I recommend browning the meat if you have the time.